Lazerbeak12345/sway-inv/README.md

 <!-- Above generated via `echo "Sway Inv." | figlet -f larry3d`. `larry3d` font is from the
 official figlet "contributed" collection. `pepper` from the same collection was a close 2nd. -->

-I'll be making lots of changes, so expect almost all of the text or image documentation to be _very_ outdated.
-I'll try to keep as much API compatiblity as I can.
+> Lots of changes underway!
+Not ready yet.
+>

-In the meantime, checkout [i3](https://github.com/minetest-mods/i3).
+> In the meantime, checkout [i3](https://github.com/minetest-mods/i3).
 It's almost certianly what you want to use till this starts working.

 ## Long-term Goals: